piepieonline/QuickEntityEditorPieMod/README.md

 * Hitman 3
 * QuickEntityEditor (aka QNE): https://discord.com/channels/555224628251852811/815577522958893096/909406748140511263
 * ZHMModSDK: https://github.com/OrfeasZ/ZHMModSDK/releases
+* Node (You may already have this, but if you get a message that reads "'node' is not recognized as an internal or external command", copy it to `PieQNE\PieGraphHelper\`): https://nodejs.org/dist/v16.14.0/win-x64/node.exe

 ## Caveats
 * This will cause more crashes!
-If you are using the mod, make sure that QNE is connect to the server first.
+If you are using the mod, make sure that QNE is connected to the server first.
 If you are not, disable LogPins in the SDK!
 * This will only work on entities that have either fired a pin, have been referenced by one, or are an NPC - see 'Moving random entities' below for deployment-time workaround
 * New properties can be added at runtime, but new entities cannot